Find Healthcare Schools

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-There were about 20,100 jobs for Nuclear Medicine Technologist in 2016 (in the United States).
+In 2016, there was an estimated number of 20,100 jobs in the United States for Nuclear Medicine Technologist.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Nuclear Medicine Technologist by 2026.
-There will be an estimated 1,300 positions for Nuclear Medicine Technologist per year.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 undefined